- Search The Registry

 According to records, there was a large discrepancy between the number of headrights issued and the number of new residents in the colonies.
 This gap may be explained by the high mortality rates of Blacks and the inhumane conditions they endured crossing the Atlantic Ocean to the colonies.
 Landowners would receive headrights for the dead; thus, the gap would widen between population growth and the number of headrights issued.
 Another explanation suggests that the secretary's office that issued the headrights grew laxer.
 There were few regulations in place to keep the headright system in check.
 Because of this, several headrights were claimed multiple times, and people took advantage of the lack of governance.

 For instance, when a slave was brought to the colonies, the ship captain and the slave owner paying the transportation costs may have attempted to receive land patents or headrights for the same person.
 Another problem was that secretaries sometimes issued headrights to fictitious people.
 During the 1660s and 1670s, the number of headrights was about four times more than the increase in population.
 If this large discrepancy must be attributed to more than fictitious issuing, a final explanation suggests that people had accumulated and saved headrights.
 Headrights could be bought for about 50 pounds of tobacco each.
-The grants owners then claimed the land years later once the land had risen in value.
-Although keeping a count of the number of headrights issued may not lead to accurate estimations of population growth in the colonies, the number of patents issued acts as an indicator of the demand for land.
+The grant owners then claimed the land years later once the land had risen in value.
+Although keeping a count of the number of headrights issued may not lead to accurate estimations of population growth in the colonies, the number of patents issued indicates the demand for land.

 Consequences of the headright system

 In addition to leading to the distribution of too much land at the lax secretary's discretion, the headright system increased tensions between Indigenous tribes and the colonists.
-Indentured servants were granted land inland, regions which often bordered native tribes.
+Indentured servants were granted land inland, regions that often bordered native tribes.
 This migration produced conflict between the natives and the slaves.
 Later, Bacon's Rebellion was sparked by tensions between the natives, settlers, and indentured servants.
 This headright system was a precursor to land redistribution after the American Civil War.